Since 2001, well over one thousand Harvard Extension admitted degree candidate students have participated in the Faculty Aide program.

 To be eligible to participate, you must live in the United States, be allowed to work in the United States (and for Harvard), and, if an ALB candidate, have a 3.0 or higher cumulative GPA or, if an ALM candidate or Premedical program student, have a 3.33 or higher cumulative GPA.

 You also must be a student in good academic standing with no current or prior administrative warnings or disciplinary actions in your student record.
+Full-time Harvard employees are not eligible for the program.

 An eligible student can only hold one Faculty Aide role per semester.